-- A. Application for a parade permit shall be made to the city manager at least thirty days before the date of the parade unless the time limit is waived by the city manager. - B. The application shall be signed by the person designated as chairperson for the parade and shall include the following: - 1.
-The name and address of the person responsible for the parade; - 2.
-The date of the parade; - The desired route, including assembling and dispersal points; - 4.
-The number of persons, vehicles and animals that will participate; - 5.
-The proposed starting and ending time.
+- A. Application for a parade permit shall be made to the city manager at least thirty days before the date of the parade unless the time limit is waived by the city manager.

+B. The application shall be signed by the person designated as chairperson for the parade and shall include the following:

+1. The name and address of the person responsible for the parade;

+2. The date of the parade;

+3. The desired route, including assembling and dispersal points;

+4. The number of persons, vehicles and animals that will participate;

+5. The proposed starting and ending time.
 (Ord.
 89-8 § 28)

-10.08.140 Parade permit Issuance or denial.
+10.08.140 Parade permit-Issuance or denial.

-- A. The city manager shall issue a parade permit conditioned on the applicant's written agreement to comply with terms of the permit unless the city manager finds that: - 1.
-The time, route and size of the parade will disrupt the movement of other traffic to an unreasonable extent; - 2.
-The parade is of a size or nature that requires the diversion of so great a number of law enforcement officers to properly police the line of movement and contiguous areas that allowing the parade would deny reasonable law enforcement protection to the jurisdiction; - 3.
-The parade will interfere with another parade or other activity for which a permit has been issued; - 4.
-Information contained in the application is found to be false or a material detail is omitted; - 5.
-The applicant refuses to agree to abide by or comply with all conditions of the permit. - B. If one or more of the conditions listed in subsection A other than subparagraph 5 exists, the city manager may include provisions in the permit that are necessary to alleviate the conditions, including, but not limited to: - 1.
-Requiring an alternate date; - Requiring an alternate route;
+- A. The city manager shall issue a parade permit conditioned on the applicant's written agreement to comply with terms of the permit unless the city manager finds that:

+1. The time, route and size of the parade will disrupt the movement of other traffic to an unreasonable extent;

+2. The parade is of a size or nature that requires the diversion of so great a number of law enforcement officers to properly police the line of movement and contiguous areas that allowing the parade would deny reasonable law enforcement protection to the jurisdiction;

+3. The parade will interfere with another parade or other activity for which a permit has been issued;

+4. Information contained in the application is found to be false or a material detail is omitted;

+5. The applicant refuses to agree to abide by or comply with all conditions of the permit.

+B. If one or more of the conditions listed in subsection A other than subparagraph 5 exists, the city manager may include provisions in the permit that are necessary to alleviate the conditions, including, but not limited to:

+2. Requiring an alternate route;

-Restricting the size of the parade.
-C. The city manager shall notify the applicant of the decision within five days after receipt of the application.
+3. Restricting the size of the parade.

 D. If the city manager proposes alternatives or refuses to issue a permit, the applicant may appeal the decision to the governing body.
 (Ord.
 89-8 § 29)